What Does It Feel Like to Hold a Human Brain in Your Hands?

 Without preservation and chemical hardening you couldn't pick a brain up.
 Couldn't dissect it.
 But this process adds significant weight.

-Over the years, I've handled a lot of brains at a lot of events, from teaching neuroanatomy at
+Over the years, I've handled a lot of brains at a lot of events, from teaching neuroanatomy at UC-Berkeley for three semesters to public speaking engagements, and my perspective has shifted.

 I've watched a person lie awake while their brain is operated on.